 “When a person decides to become a nurse, they make the most important decision of their lives.
 They choose to dedicate themselves to the care of others,” says Margaret Harvey, PhD, RN, and president of the Indianapolis Campus of the Chamberlain College of Nursing.
 But that dedication also means that burnout can be one of the most difficult challenges you face as an ICU nurse.

 Daily relaxation and mindfulness can help you pace yourself and process the emotions of each day, but if you find yourself starting to feel overwhelmed, it’s okay to take a break.
 Some nurses return to school to learn a new specialty.
 Others seek a temporary career change.
 Do whatever you need to do to stay healthy and happy.

 Continue Your Education

 Continuing to strengthen your skills and increase your knowledge will help you reach new heights of success as an ICU nurse.
 But balancing your work, life, and training can be difficult.
-That’s where ACLS Certification Institute by CareerCert can help.
+That’s where ACLS Certification Institute can help.